akashgreninja/questdb.io/docs/operations/capacity-planning.md

 | short | 16 bits           | -32768 to 32767           |
 | int   | 32 bits           | -2147483648 to 2147483647 |

-## Query capacity

-Row serialization/deserialization has a cost on both client and server.
-The QuestDB Web Console limits fetching to 10,000 dataset.
-When fetching a large (10K+) dataset via a single query using other methods, consider using pagination, hence multiple queries instead.

 ## CPU configuration

 In QuestDB, there are worker pools which can help separate CPU-load between